New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights - NewsBreak

 Home and road insights

-- Carolina has two wins against the spread, and is 2-2 overall, at home this year.
+- At home this season, Carolina has two wins against the spread and is 2-2 overall.

-- This season, in four home games, Carolina has gone over the total once.
+- In four home games this year, Carolina has hit the over once.

-- New England is 3-0 overall, with two wins against the spread, in away games.
+- Away from home, New England has two wins against the spread and is 3-0 overall.

 - On the road, the Patriots have one win ATS (1-1) as 3.5-point favorites or more.

-- New England has gone over the total twice in three road games this season.
+- This year, in three road games, New England has gone over the total twice.

 Powered by Data Skrive.